[A Story of a Very Troubled Woman] By Shlomoh

 Well, says Crazy Eddie, Just leave it be for now.
 I will be sending you an email shortly and I want you to read it and get back to me.
 It's about something you wrote that makes me very unhappy.

 Stan the Man is taken aback.
 What?
 Both of them are pissed at him?
-He tells Crazy Eddie earnestly, Look man, I don't know what I supposedly did but if I hurt your feelings or those of Sofie, it was unintentional and I am sure that it can be strainghtened out.
+He tells Crazy Eddie earnestly, Look man, I don't know what I supposedly did but if I hurt your feelings or those of Sonya, it was unintentional and I am sure that it can be strainghtened out.

 Stan the Man is really down.
 What is going on?, he wonders.

-Nevertheless, Sofie and Crazy Eddie went and told pastor Hog that Stan the man is a sex offender of the worst sort and dangerous to any community in which he finds himself.
-Now in the ensuing months, many people wrote to pastor Hog, telling him that Sofie is an unstable person whose word cannot be believed, and also that Stan the man is a man incapable of violence towards anyone, much less a female.
+Nevertheless, Sonya and Crazy Eddie went and told pastor Hog that Stan the man is a sex offender of the worst sort and dangerous to any community in which he finds himself.
+Now in the ensuing months, many people wrote to pastor Hog, telling him that Sonya is an unstable person whose word cannot be believed, and also that Stan the man is a man incapable of violence towards anyone, much less a female.

 So Stan the man is excommunicated from pastor's place without a chance to speak in his pown defense.
 This leads Stan to be persistent about not being excommunicated.
 What comes of Stan's persistence?
 Hog takes out an order of protection againt him.
 Now Hog has turned Stan the Man into Stan the Liar and Stan the Criminal.
 Stan does not want to be a criminal anywhere and so he agrees never to darken the hog's place again.
-Sofie has successfully gotten Stan disqualified as a member of the community in good standing, or in any standing for that matter.
-It turns out that the hog is as stupid as Eddie and as mean as Sofie.
-But Sofie's dung-eating triumph is short lived.
+Sonya has successfully gotten Stan disqualified as a member of the community in good standing, or in any standing for that matter.
+It turns out that the hog is as stupid as Eddie and as mean as Sonya.
+But Sonya's dung-eating triumph is short lived.
 Divine Justice rears its ugly head.

-Sofie and Crazy Eddie show up to worship at the congregation and people there are aghast!
-What is Crazy Eddie doing with Sofie and where is Stan the Man, they wonder.
+Sonya and Crazy Eddie show up to worship at the congregation and people there are aghast!
+What is Crazy Eddie doing with Sonya and where is Stan the Man, they wonder.
 Soon the story comes out.
 The whole awful story.
 Many of the congregants are horrified and they address Hog to inquire why he has unceremoniously excommunicated Stan without at least talking to him to hear his side of the story.
 But, a pig is pig, and one without humility is doubly swinish.
 Hog becomes indignant that anyone is questioning his authority and his right to be a meanspirited hypocrite.
 It's out of my hands, he says, without much conviction.
 He just doesnt want to deal with it because he is incapable of dealing with it and it is beneathe him to ask for a second opinion from anyone.

 But the worst is yet to come for him and for the entire congregation.

-Crazy Eddie, a married man with minor children, one of whom is emotionally disabled, has left his wife and is now living in adulterous sin with Unclear Sofie.
+Crazy Eddie, a married man with minor children, one of whom is emotionally disabled, has left his wife and is now living in adulterous sin with Unclear Sonya.
 It is an infamia as far as the congregants are concern and they express their indignity to Hog that he has excommunicated Stan the Man while allowing the adulterers to attend, unashamedly displaying their unholy alliance.
 The dissent rises as the two continue to publicly show themselves at services.
 And the dissent is vocalized to Hog over and over again.
-Finally one Sabbath day, a Russian woman who hates Crazy Eddie and Sofie arises at lunch and curses the pitiful pair loudly in front of Hog and everyone in attendance.
+Finally one Sabbath day, a Russian woman who hates Crazy Eddie and Sonya arises at lunch and curses the pitiful pair loudly in front of Hog and everyone in attendance.
 She becomes Krushev, removing her shoe and banging on the table at which they are sitting.

 To Eddie: You are a son of a bitch scumbag.

-Sofie is struck dumb.
+Sonya is struck dumb.
 No one says anything.
 The Russian woman walks out.
 Even Hog says nothing.

-On the drive home, Sofie becmoes pissy with Crazy Eddie who did and said nothing to defend her.
+On the drive home, Sonya becmoes pissy with Crazy Eddie who did and said nothing to defend her.
 She is completely humilated and will not return to the congregation.
 So much for her evil plan to have Stan the Man excommunicated.
 Hog "advises" both of them to stay away "for awhile."

 Things then progress from bad to worse.

 By year's end, one unstable woman had managed to destabilize an entire religious community and get herself and the so-called Dark Knight shunned.
 But more.
-Sofie manages to begin annoying her bosses at work by regaling them with her new-found religious convictions.
+Sonya manages to begin annoying her bosses at work by regaling them with her new-found religious convictions.
 Finally, because she won't relent on that, she gets fired.
 Crazy Eddie is pissed.

 "We need the money you were making", he admonishes.
 "But I did all this religious stuff for you, my ebony honey", she protests.
 His smirk is enough to tell her, "Thanks for nothing!"

 Now this must be divine justice!
-Crazy Eddie and Dirty Sofie are left without friends, without money, without a community.
+Crazy Eddie and Dirty Sonya are left without friends, without money, without a community.
 And Pastor Hog is left with a diminished congregation when his congregants leave the community, disgusted by how he has handled this nightmare.
 Happy New Year, bastards!

 Oh and Warren will exact revenge on her for leaving him and for living with and shacking up with a "nigger" as he would put it.
 He wil lexact revenge IN SPADES!
 She who would be the pious Queen of NorthWest Odella, wound up being the Chicken McNuggets clown there.

-Sofie, sometimes called Clear, is the one human being with the least amount of clarity in her life of anyone Stan ever knew.
+Sonya, sometimes called Clear, is the one human being with the least amount of clarity in her life of anyone Stan ever knew.

 When all was said and done, Stan the Man could only echo the words of the Sharon Stone character in the film, CASINO: